AriaWsHere/Wild-Imaginary-Wastes/README.md

 game called Falsepine.
 Without further ado I will post instructions for the modlist.

-Notes: You will need a fresh install of fallout new vegas, mod organizer 2 and LOOT.
+Notes: You will need a fresh install of [fallout new vegas](https://store.steampowered.com/agecheck/app/22380/) on steam , [mod organizer 2](https://www.modorganizer.org) and [Loot](https://loot.github.io).
 I do not suppoort pirated versions of the game.